Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 — Aviad Faruzo, Faruzo

 Each of these tips is going to help you become a better cold caller as well as generate better leads.
+Consider reading our expert tip list on sales prospecting for more insight into identifying and engaging with leads.
 Incorporating all of them will not only improve your sales skills, but also make your job more enjoyable.
-At the end of the day, success is the greatest motivator, and these tried-and-true cold calling tips will increase your level of success on the phone.
+At the end of the day, success is the greatest motivator, and these tried-and-true tips will increase your level of success in selling.

 Check out our recent and related articles on the topic